ChrisNosowsky/cse-841-estimated-delivery-project/README.md

 fed through queues and feeds and sent to different systems to ensure route manifests are printed the day of shipment arrival, scanned in at the station, and put onto courier vans.
-A lot of these legacy systems are dependent upon rule-based conditional logic that are implemented into the system codebase to give an “estimated arrival delivery date”, or EADD.
+A lot of these legacy systems are dependent upon rule-based conditional logic that are implemented into the system codebase to give an “estimated arrival delivery date”.
 These rules need to be manually updated and communicated across all down-stream systems when business processes change, making it costly and human-dependent.
 In addition, a lot of variability is in place that the rules cannot possibly account for, such as weather implications, packages that get lost/not transported out of the facilities or